 Using an Improved Pain Scale for Your Facility: Overview

 Measuring pain is an important way to assess how patients are responding to treatments.
-For decades, pain scales have been used to help monitor changes in pain levels and severity.
-But since pain can be a very subjective experience, health experts have often questioned whether there’s a need for an improved pain scale or better implementation practices.
+Pain scales are evidence-based tools that clinicians can use to help patients express their experience of pain, often for the purpose of determining interventions.
+For decades, these tools have been used to help monitor changes in pain levels and severity.
+But since pain is a subjective experience that is notoriously difficult to quantify, health experts have often questioned whether there’s a need for an improved pain scale or better implementation practices.

 Various pain scales have been developed over the years, and using one that’s best suited to your patient population is key.
-In this guide, we’ll provide an overview of validated pain scales, discuss newer developments, and provide tips on how to improve use of these tools in practice.
+In this guide, we’ll discuss how and when clinicians use these assessment tools in practice.
+We’ll also provide pain scale examples and descriptions, and give you tips on how to improve use of these tools with your patients.

 What Is a Pain Scale?